open-telemetry/opentelemetry-specification/specification/tracing-api.md

 Optional parameters (or corresponding setters on `Builder` if using a `Builder` pattern):

 - Parent `Span`.
 If not set, the value of [Tracer.getCurrentSpan](#getcurrentspan) at `StartSpan` time will be used as parent.
 MUST be used to create a `Span` when manual Context propagation is used OR when creating a root `Span` with a parent with an invalid `SpanContext`.
 - Parent `SpanContext`.
 If not set, the value of [Tracer.getCurrentSpan](#getcurrentspan) at `StartSpan` time will be used as parent.
 MUST be used to create a `Span` when the parent is in a different process.
 - The option to become a root `Span` for a new trace.
   If not set, the value of [Tracer.getCurrentSpan](#getcurrentspan) at `StartSpan` time will be used as parent.
 - `Sampler` to the newly created `Span`.
 If not set, the implementation should provide a default.
 - `Link` to the newly created `Span`.
 - The option to record events even if not sampled for the newly created `Span`.
-If not called, the implementation will provide a default.
+If not set, the implementation will provide a default.
 - `SpanKind` for the newly created `Span`.
 If not set, the implementation will provide a default value `INTERNAL`.

 #### StartSpan